Hot in the Shade Tour: Background

 Following the Crazy Nights World Tour, Stanley had embarked on a solo club tour in 1989 while the band had gone on hiatus.
 The tour was set to begin earlier in the year, but was postponed to allow the second single from the album, "Forever", to be promoted as the first single, "Hide Your Heart" did not make as much impact.
 Prior to the beginning of the tour, the band spent two weeks in Lubbock, Texas to rehearse for the tour before setting out.
 Kiss headlined with their supporting acts Whitesnake in Toronto on June 15, 1990, playing alongside other opening acts Slaughter and Faster Pussycat.

-On July 4, 1990, Stanley while on his way home after a performance in Springfield, ended up in a car accident and suffered minor neck and back injuries, which had forced the cancellation of the New Haven show on July 5, 1990 which was later rescheduled to October 27.
-He would later get injured again when he broke his ribs during a show in Johnstown which had resulted in a few shows getting canceled.
+On July 4, 1990, while on his way home after a performance in Springfield, Stanley ended up in a car accident and suffered minor neck and back injuries, which had forced the cancellation of the New Haven show on July 5, 1990, which was later rescheduled to October 27.
+He would later get injured again when he broke his ribs during a show in Johnstown, which resulted in a few shows getting canceled.
 This was the last tour to feature drummer Eric Carr, who later died of cancer on November 24, 1991.
 Carr performed his final show with Kiss on November 9, 1990 in New York City.

 In the tour program for the band's final tour, Simmons reflected on the tour:

 For the Hot in the Shade tour we went out on one of our most extravagant tours to date since the '70s makeup shows.
 We had lasers and a giant Sphinx prop on the stage, which was visually stunning and caught everybody's attention.